Plan Your Yard

 - Water in multi cycles to prevent run-off and encourage deep rooting.

 - Water when you are not at home.

 Fine grade the lawn area after sprinkler system is installed with a landscape rake.
-Break up clods to less that 3/4” and remove any large rocks.
+Break up clods to less that 3/4”, and remove any large rocks.
 Soil should be 1” below patios, sidewalks, driveways and edging.
-Fine graded area should be smooth and clump free.
+The fine graded area should be smooth and clump free.
 Sod will follow the contour of the ground and it is very difficult to adjust grade after the sod is installed.